iridescent1943/flask-python-web-app/README.md

 **sources page:** A footer section is added to the guide detail page so the mariner users can check the references if needed.

+**staff list:** While the admin is also a staff, when the admin access the staff list, the admin itself is not shown in the list to avoid accidental deactivation.
+Also, it is not necessary to include the admin in the staff list as the admin can update its account information through *manage profile* and *change password* features.

 **add guide:** It is assumed that the common name and scientific name of a pest or a disease might contain special characters, therefore not just alphabetic letters are allowed in the common or scientific names.

 **upload image:** The app only support the upload of image with a English name at this stage.